target/matrixprofile-ts/README.md

 # matrixprofile-ts

 ## What is it?
 matrixprofile-ts is a Python 3 library for evaluating time series data using the matrix profile algorithms developed by the Keough and Mueen research groups at the University of California-Riverside and the University of New Mexico.
-Current algorithms implemented include MASS, STMP, STAMP and STAMPI.
+Current algorithms implemented include MASS, STMP, STAMP, STAMPI and STOMP.

 ## Getting Started with Matrix Profile